jimbrig/Engineered-Knowledge/2-Slipbox/Notes on Finishing Projects.md

 ## **Set Limitations**

-- **Time**: Force time constraints on yourself to avoid wasting useless time that does not reach you closer to your end [desired outcome](desired%20outcome).
+- **Time**: Force time constraints on yourself to avoid wasting useless time that does not reach you closer to your end [[GTD - Desired Outcome|desired outcome]].

 - **Tools**: Limit the number of possible tools at your disposal.
 There's never enough time to try them all out and is a perfect excuse for you to trick yourself into thinking you're *being productive* when you are just **procrastinating**.